 OnlyFans doesn’t seem to be as exploitation-free as many consumers hope it to be.

-In a recent investigation by the BBC, a combination of leaked internal documents and alleged reports from OnlyFans’ content moderators reveal that OnlyFans isn’t doing enough to both ensure uploaded content is legal and that creators are of legal age (OnlyFans is an 18+ platform).
+In an investigation by the BBC, a combination of leaked internal documents and alleged reports from OnlyFans’ content moderators reveal that OnlyFans isn’t doing enough to both ensure uploaded content is legal and that creators are of legal age.